ricardoquesada/bluepad32/docs/firmware_setup.md

 # Compiling + flashing firmware

-[Windows is NOT SUPPORTED.
-If you are on Windows, install [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and follow the Linux instructions].
+**Linux**: Supported.
+Keep reading.

-The instructiosn are split in two:
+**macOS**: The Linux instructions should work, but not %100 sure.

-* Download: Download the different components
+**Windows**:
-* Compile: And compile the different components
+NOT supported.
+Install [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and do the compilation/flashing from Linux.

 ## 1. Download